Friday, November 2, 2012

 Ingredients:

-3 large cloves garlic, minced (more or less, according to taste)
+3 large cloves Garlic, minced (more or less, according to taste)

-1 medium onion, diced
+1 med Onion, diced

-2 cans (12-ounces each) chopped clams
+2 cans (12-ounces each) Chopped Clams

-Freshly grated Parmesan cheese
+Parmesan cheese

 Directions: